As a student at Yale SOM, you will benefit from a facility tailored to maximize the strengths of our program.

 A sample of resources

-Restaurants: New Haven has become a foodie city, from the Wooster Square neighborhood, where locals debate the merits of Pepe's and Sally's apizza, to fine dining establishments such as the Union League Cafe and Ibiza, which one New York Times critic rated the best Spanish restaurant in the United States.
+Restaurants: New Haven has become a foodie city, from the Wooster Square neighborhood, where locals debate the merits of Pepe's and Sally's apizza, to fine dining establishments such as the Union League Cafe.

 Outdoor Recreation: You'll have easy access to parks and other outdoor facilities, including East Rock and West Rock Parks, which provide hiking and spectacular views a few minutes from campus; Yale's acclaimed golf course; the Farmington Canal Linear Park, a former canal and rail bed converted to an 84-mile biking and walking trail from New Haven to Northampton, Massachusetts; and Lighthouse Point Park and Carousel, a picnic and swimming spot on Long Island Sound.